kubernetes/website/content/en/docs/tasks/administer-cluster/change-default-storage-class.md

 you can either change the default StorageClass or disable it completely to avoid dynamic provisioning of storage.

-Simply deleting the default StorageClass may not work, as it may be re-created automatically by the addon manager running in your cluster.
+Deleting the default StorageClass may not work, as it may be re-created automatically by the addon manager running in your cluster.
 Please consult the docs for your installation for details about addon manager and how to disable individual addons.